darkmatter2000/Quantum_error_correction/README.md

-**Titre du projet :** "Quantum Error Correction: Simulations and Stabilizer Implementations"
+## Quantum Error Correction: Simulations and Stabilizer Implementations

----

 In this notebook, we first implement the measurement of a ZZ stabilizer.
 We compare the execution using a simulator and on real hardware.